swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Introduction

-This proposal introduces regex literals to Swift source code.
+This proposal helps complete the story told in [Regex Type and Overview][regex-type] and [elsewhere][pitch-status].
+We propose the introduction of regex literals to Swift source code.
 The proposed syntax mirrors literals in other programing languages such as Perl, JavaScript and Ruby.
 As in those languages, literals are delimited with the `/` character:

 ```swift
 let re = /[0-9]+/